KorpelainenTommi/angry-birds-group-4/Meeting-notes.md

 3. Plan for the next week for everyone
 4. Deviations and changes to the project plan, if any

+> Please reflect these action decisions in your git commit messages so that
+> your group members and advisor can follow the progress.

-# Meeting dd.mm.2021 HH::MM
+# Meeting 02.11.2021 17::30

 **Participants**:
-1. Member 1
-2. Member 2
-3. Member 3
-4. Member 4
+Tommi Korpelainen
+Aleksi Rintanen
+Ilari Tulkki
+Joonas Palmulaakso

 ## Summary of works
-1. Member 1
+1. Tommi Korpelainen

-   Implementing the class XX.
-Tested the class XX.
-   Results are in `tests/<class-xx-tests>`.
-Resolved the identified problems.
+  Creating a telegram group for the team and developing the preliminary idea for the application.

-2. Member 2
+2. Aleksi Rintanen

-   Same as above
+   Arraging the first zoom meeting

-3. ...
+3. Ilari Tulkki

+   Developing the preliminary idea for the application.

 ## Challenges

-1. The integration of UI with the monsters requires an abstract interface.
-2. ...
+1. To complete to project plan.

 ## Actions
-1. Member 1 is going to look into defining an abstract interface for monsters to enable easy UI integration.
-2. Member 2 is going to work with Member 1 to use abstract interface in derived monster classes.
+1. Tommi Korpelainen is going to continue to finish the basic structure of the application (classes relations etc.)
+2. Aleksi Rintanen is going to make meeting notes and write scheduling and work division for the project plan document.
-3. Member 2 is going to test the interface.
+3. Ilari Tulkki is going to design the UI for the application and write about features in project plan document.
-4. Member 3 is going to use ...
+4. Joonas Palmulaakso 3 is going to write the project plan document.

-> Please reflect these action decisions in your git commit messages so that
-> your group members and advisor can follow the progress.

 ## Project status
-Short summary of current project status.
+The project plan under construction.

 ### TODOs
-1. Member 1: Write an action.
-2. ...
+1. Tommi Korpelainen: dedicate to classes, relations and class hierarchy
+2. Aleksi Rintanen: Make meetingnotes and project plan
+3. Ilari Tulkki: Design UI and features to the project plan
+4. Joonas Palmulaakso: Project plan document